ibm-cloud-docs/AnalyticsEngine/Retrieve-service-credentials-and-service-end-points.md

   "account_id": "<user’s account id>"
 }
 ```
 where `<region>` is the {{site.data.keyword.Bluemix_short}} hosting location, for example `us-south`.
-No cluster credentials are returned.
+No service credentials are returned.

 ## Obtaining the service endpoints from the {{site.data.keyword.Bluemix_notm}} console

-If you follow the steps in this section to get the service endpoints by using the {{site.data.keyword.Bluemix_notm}} console, you are directed to the service credentials page for your service instance where you expect to see user credentials.
-You will notice however that the cluster user name and password are not exposed on this page, only the service endpoints.
+If you follow the steps in this section to get the service endpoints using the {{site.data.keyword.Bluemix_notm}} console, you are directed to the service credentials page for your service instance where you expect to see user credentials.
+You will notice however that the service credentials are not exposed on this page, only the service endpoints.

 To create a service key from the {{site.data.keyword.Bluemix_notm}} console:
 1. Select the provisioned service instance.